We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Is Dictation Not Working On iPhone?
 Here's How To Fix It

-It could also be due to problems with the internet connection, microphone, restrictions, or even your keyboard choice.
-Whatever the cause though, don’t fret because this post shall help.
-Below are several quick and easy ways you can troubleshoot your iPhone’s dictation feature and have it up and running again.
+Whatever the cause, though, don’t fret because this post shall help.
+Below are several quick and easy ways to troubleshoot your iPhone’s dictation feature and have it up and running again.

-Ensure Dictation Is Enabled In Settings
+Ensure Dictation Is Enabled on iPhone

 • Launch Settings and then open General.